 My husband and I will be celebrating our 3rd anniversary in July and we always talked about weekly or bi-weekly date nights just to keep that spark alive.
 You throw a baby into the mix, blog picks up, work gets in the way date nights are thing of the past.
 When I was at my last conference we had a speaker talk to us about a series she had on her blog called, “dating your husband.”
 I was intrigued and mortified that I tend to let my work overtake my life instead of my love life.
 I keep reminding myself to put away the phone, put away the laptop, put away my inspiration spiral and concentrate on the things and situations around me.
 The blog is my passion and my work but every once in a while I need to take that break and give that same passion to my family.
 So as I was saying date night.
 I bought a groupon a couple weeks ago to a local restaurant called Manna here in Lubbock.
 Wine flights and tapas were covered and the rest of the meal was up to us.
 I even wrote this post ahead of time so that after date night I wasn’t grabbing my laptop to get this covered.

 Now I’m off to play with my little one and then get prepared for date night. (written Thursday afternoon)

 Chop the onions into thin slices and then set aside.

 Heat a large dutch oven with canola oil filling it up about an inch high.
 Put heat around 350 degrees F.

-In a bowl combine the flour, salt and herbs.
+In a bowl combine the flour, salt, herbs and cheese.
 Mix well with a spoon.